You can read this article in a selection of languages other than English.

 Training pants are less absorbent than a nappy.
 They’re useful for holding in bigger messes (such as an accidental poo).

-Generally, cloth training pants are less absorbent than disposable training pants (or ‘pull-ups’), and can feel a little less like a nappy.
-Disposables might be handier when going on outings.
+Generally, cloth training pants are less absorbent than pull-ups and can feel a little less like a nappy.
+Pull-ups might be handier when you’re going out.

 Your child has only just developed the amazing physical ability to manage this body process.
 As a grown-up, you might not remember, but this takes a while to get right.
 You can expect accidents and setbacks – these are all just part of the process.